Great leaders strive for constant improvement. Check out these five leadership trends that can help you improve your effectiveness as a leader.

 #4 Avoid Burnout (Yours and Your Staff’s)

-One of the most interesting leadership trends is to forget about the idea of finding a work-life balance.
+One of the most interesting leadership trends is to forget about the idea of finding a work-life balance and managing stress.
 The key to avoiding burnout is to accept that your work life and your personal life are reciprocal parts of the same circle.
 They shouldn’t compete against each other, they should complement each other.
 For this to happen, leaders need to be flexible with their own time and provide similar flexibility for their employees.

 #5 Thin the Veil